Common Issues That Affect Your Site And Getting Traffic

 - Not Checking Content Demand for an Audience

 Before starting a site and putting your all into it, check the demand for the content.
+Know who your target audience is.
 Is it something that is helpful to people?
 Something people are searching for?

 - Not setting up Google Analytics